talgalili/heatmaply/README.md

 Interactive heatmaps allow the inspection of specific value by hovering the mouse over a cell, as well as zooming into a region of the heatmap by draging a rectangle around the relevant area.

 This work is based on the ggplot2 and plotly.js engine.
-It produces similar heatmaps as d3heatmap, with the advatange of speed (plotly.js is able to handle larger size matrix), and the ability to zoom from the dendrogram.
+It produces similar heatmaps as d3heatmap (or the static heatmap.2 from gplots), with the advatange of more features such as speed (plotly.js is able to handle larger size matrix), sidebar annotation, and the ability to zoom from the dendrogram.

 ## Installation